To Build or to Buy?: Electronic Contract Management System

 Contract management, in one form or another, is a necessity for most organizations.
-Before falling back on an informal system, or jumping to purchase the contract management software with the most bells and whistles, assess what your organization needs for a contract management system to be effective.
+Before falling back on an informal system, or jumping to purchase the contract lifecycle management software with the most bells and whistles, assess what your organization needs for a contract management system to be effective.

 Build Your Own: Pros and Cons